Managing Chemical Substances

 Continue to Strengthen and Operate Chemical Substance Management System

-TOK is working to maintain and strengthen the system to properly convey information on chemical substances throughout the supply chain as part of its product stewardship activities, a key pillar of Responsible Care.
-In response to international laws and regulations and customer requirements, the company clarifies the chemical substances to be managed under the TOK Group Chemical Management Standards and uses them as a means for properly conveying information on chemical substances in the supply chain.
-It is impossible to permanently use these standards once established, but the Group needs to update them with the latest information of the time for proper operation.
+TOK is working to maintain and strengthen the system to properly share information on chemical substances throughout the supply chain as part of its product stewardship activities, a key pillar of Responsible Care.
+In compliance with international laws and regulations and in response to customer requirements, the company clarifies the management of chemical substances under the TOK Group Chemical Management Standards and uses the Standards as a means to properly share information on chemical substances within the supply chain.
+These standards cannot be set once and used forever without change but must be updated with the latest information according to the situation at hand.

-In 2022, the TOK Group Chemical Management Standards were updated to Version 8 in order to incorporate the latest information on environmental laws and regulations in Japan and overseas and then revised the response forms for suppliers.
-In addition to these activities to collect and manage the latest information on international chemical substance regulations, TOK will promptly update chemical substance information on the raw materials received from suppliers and reflect that information into the SDS and labels of all products, thereby further providing timely and accurate chemical substance information to customers.
+In 2023, TOK drafted the eighth edition of the TOK Group Chemical Substance Management Standards as revised in 2022 and continues to obtain and manage the latest information on chemical substance regulations in each country.
+In addition, TOK will ensure that suppliers promptly update chemical substance information on raw materials and reflect that information into the SDS and labels of all products, thereby further providing timely and accurate chemical substance information to customers.

 Accurately Evaluated Chemical Substance Risks in a Timely Fashion and Properly Managed These Risks